 Navigating Ever-Changing Government Fees

 When considering the cost of government fees, it is important to keep in mind that standards are constantly changing, and it may be a good idea to keep watch over the official USCIS list of filing fees ahead of applying for either visa.
-That being said, fees from early 2019 give an advantage to the marriage visa in terms of cost.
+That being said, fees from early 2019 give an advantage to the Green Card spouse visa in terms of cost.
 According to the USCIS, filing fees for the K-1 fiancé visas paid directly to the U.S. government totaled in at approximately $2,025.
 If you choose to get married prior to the process and apply for an immigrant visa, government fees are significantly reduced, totaling in at $1,200.
 It is important to keep in mind that any eligible children will also need to file, adding to the total cost in application fees.

 Generally speaking, getting married prior to immigration is the most cost-efficient option for couples concerned about the fees associated with immigration.
-In addition to the points cited above, there is an option for low income families applying for the marriage-based visa to add a U.S. citizen as a sponsor to their claim if they do not meet the income requirements associated with applying for the visa.
+In addition to the points cited above, there is an option for low income families applying for the marriage-based spouse visa to add a U.S. citizen as a sponsor to their claim if they do not meet the income requirements associated with applying for the visa.
 The bottom line comes down to the preference of the couple, when and where they want to get married, and how much money they are able to spend to facilitate it.